-If you're still unsure how to start a skincare routine, the best way is to figure out your skin type.
-But how can you identify your skin's characteristics to achieve a beautiful, healthy complexion?
+If you're still unsure how to start a skincare routine, the best way is to discover your skin type.
+But how do you identify your skin's characteristics to achieve a beautiful and healthy complexion?

-We've prepared this comprehensive guide to help you discover the key daily care tips for keeping your skin radiant.
+We've prepared this complete guide to help you with this discovery and the main daily care tips to keep your skin radiant.
 See below.

-Normal skin : generally does not have excessive shine or dryness and produces the ideal amount of oil.
+Normal skin : generally does not have excessive shine or dryness and produces oil in the ideal amount.

-Dry skin: generally has little natural oil.
-It appears dry, rough, and lacks luminosity.
+Dry skin : It generally has little natural oil.
+It has a dry, rough appearance and lacks shine.

-Oily skin: has enlarged pores, with a high risk of developing blackheads and pimples.
+Oily skin: It features enlarged pores, with a high chance of developing blackheads and pimples.
 Oiliness is usually concentrated in the "T-zone" of the face (forehead, nose, and chin).

-Combination skin: may present dryness in specific parts of the face and oiliness in other areas, such as the T-zone (forehead, nose and chin).
+Combination skin: It can cause dryness in specific areas of the face and oiliness in other areas, such as the T-zone (forehead, nose, and chin).

-Sensitive skin: This is not a skin type.
+Sensitive skin: it's not a skin type.
 Sensitivity can occur in any of the skin types mentioned above.
-This condition can occur for a variety of reasons, including climate change, reactions to acne treatments, skin conditions, lack of hydration, and more.
-It usually leaves the area red, burning, and itchy.
+This condition can occur for various reasons, including climate changes, reaction to acne treatment, skin diseases, lack of hydration, among others.
+It usually leaves the affected area red, burning, and itchy.

 Morning routine